Ravi Naik

-Ravi Sitaram Naik (18 September 1946 – 14 October 2025) was an Indian politician who served as the fourth Chief Minister of Goa, holding the office twice (from 1991 to 1993 and lastly from April to April 1994).
+Ravi Sitaram Naik (18 September 1946 – 14 October 2025), also known as Patrao, was an Indian politician who served as the fourth Chief Minister of Goa, holding the office twice between 1991 and 1994.
 He was a member of the Bharatiya Janata Party (BJP).
 Naik started his political career as a member of the Maharashtrawadi Gomantak Party (MGP).

-Personal life and death
+Personal life

-Ravi Sitaram Naik was born in Ponda, Goa on 18 September 1946.
+Ravi Sitaram Naik was born in Ponda, Portuguese Goa, on 18 September 1946.
 His father was Sitaram Naik.

 His biodata listed him as an "agriculturist, political and social worker", and his home was in the central Goa sub-district of Ponda.
 His "favourite pastime and recreation" activities were listed as gardening, music, reading and watching television, while his "special interest" was listed as social service.

 Naik was the only legislator in Goa who was a national volleyball player.
 He was chief minister for just a 6 day stint in 1994 (when he was controversially appointed by the then Governor).
 He played badminton, and according to the Times of India he "began his career by owning a bar and restaurant in Ponda".